sinch/docs/docs/conversation/conversation-getting-started/conversation-instagram-setup.md

 ### Generate the Instagram Access Token

-1. Log in to developers.facebook.com and select your App.
+1. Log in to the developers.facebook.com and select your App.

    ![Facebook App - Instagram Settings](../conversation-channel-support/images/channel-support/instagram/fb_gen_token.png)

-2. Click **Add or Remove Pages** and select your Instagram Business Account and your Facebook Page.
+2. Click **Add or Remove Pages** and select your Instagram business account and your Facebook Page.

    ![Facebook App - Select IG](../conversation-channel-support/images/channel-support/instagram/fb_gen_token_add_ig.png)

-3. On this page, you can see all the Facebook Pages that are connected to your Facebook App.
+3. On this page, you can see all Facebook Pages that are connected to your Facebook App.

    ![Facebook App - Pages](../conversation-channel-support/images/channel-support/instagram/fb_gen_token_pages.png)